 You can make your own Invisible Ink at home, all you need is some lemon juice to write with and then some iodine to reveal your secret message.

-You may also like these Fun Halloween Experiments for Kids
+You Might Also Enjoy Fun Halloween Experiments for Kids

 In this easy Red Cabbage Indicator experiment, the red cabbage tells you whether a substance is acid or alkili.
 All you need is some red cabbage, water, vinegar and baking soda.